MoreCookies/overcooked-clone/README.md

-Protein synthesis analogy project!
 # Overview
-A WIP clone of the game Overcooked in p5.js with p5.play.
+A basic clone of the game Overcooked in p5.js with p5.play, and our protein synthesis analogy project for Biology 12!

-The simplified game will have the following features:
+The simplified game has the following features:

 Player
-- Movement → smooth?
+- Click to move movement
 - Pick up objects
 - Drop objects
 - Interact with tools